marcoguerini/CONAN/README.md

 (\*)The original number was 15.024 but after post-hoc analysis, we deleted 9 original pairs (36 pairs including augmented ones) because they did not meet the required standard.

 ## File description
-In the file [CONAN.json](https://github.com/marcoguerini/CONAN/blob/master/CONAN.json), each line starts with an ID, followed by a pair of hate speech/counter-narrative and the metadata (hate speech type, hate speech sub-topic, counter-narrative type, and demographics).
+Under the folder ```CONAN``` we provide the dataset in json and csv formats.
+In the files each entry starts with an ID, followed by a pair of hate speech/counter-narrative and the metadata (hate speech type, hate speech sub-topic, counter-narrative type, and demographics).

 ID indicates language, hate speech type, hate speech sub-topic, unique hate speech count, counter-narrative count, and augmentation type (if any).